Mid-Shore Food: Dr. Schindler Opens Modern Stone Age Kitchen

 For those who want to know more about Dr. Schindler’s message, his in-depth explanation—and recipes!—may be found in his newly published book, “Eat Like a Human: Nourishing Foods and Ancient Ways of Cooking to Revolutionize Your Health.”

-The Modern Stone Age Kitchen, Eastern Shore Food Lab, and Rise Bakery are located at 236 Cannon St. in Chestertown
+The Modern Stone Age Kitchen, Eastern Shore Food Lab, and Rise by Brianna Bakery are located at 236 Cannon St. in Chestertown

-The Spy caught up with Dr. Schindler to talk about his philosophy of food, Modern Stone Age Kitchen, and home of Rise Bakery, as they open their doors to Chestertown.
+The Spy caught up with Dr. Schindler to talk about his philosophy of food, Modern Stone Age Kitchen, and home of Rise by Brianna Bakery, as they open their doors to Chestertown.

 This video is approximately nine minutes in length.
 To see what they have to offer, go here.
 And go quickly, their pizzas sell out fast.